dasch-swiss/dsp-tools/docs/file-formats/json-project/ontologies.md

 `"object": "<resourceclass>"`

 A special case of linked resources are resources in a part-whole relation, i.e. resources that are composed of other resources.
 A `isPartOf` property has to be added to the resource that is part of another resource.
 In case of resources that are of type `StillImageRepresentation`, an additional property derived from `seqnum` with object `IntValue` is required.
-When defined, the user is able to leaf through the parts of a compound object, p.ex. to leaf through pages of a book.
+When defined, the user is able to leaf through the parts of a compound object, e.g. to leaf through pages of a book.

 The DSP base properties `isPartOf` and `seqnum` can be used to derive a custom property from them, or they can be used directly as cardinalities in a resource.
 The example belows shows both possibilities.

 *gui_elements/gui_attributes*: